 All local workforce innovation areas in Illinois must submit a plan that includes both the regional and local planning components outlined in the planning guide.
 For example the Southern Illinois Plan will include the regional components (chapters 1-3) and the local components (chapter 4-6) from LWIA 25, and the local components (chapters 4-6) from LWIA 26.
+The bold questions in the planning guide must be addressed in the plans.
+Planning teams may include content beyond these questions including the detailed questions that are listed below each bold question/requirement.
+The planning guide is organized into the following chapters.

-REGIONAL COMPONENTS
+Regional Components

-Chapter 1 Economic and Workforce Analysis
+- Economic and Workforce Analysis

-Chapter 2 Strategies for Service Integration
+- Integration and Strategies and Services

-Chapter 3 Vision, Goals and Implementation Strategies
+- Vision, Goals and Strategies

-LOCAL COMPONENTS
+Local Components

-Chapter 4 Operating Systems and Policies
+- Operating Systems and Policies

-Chapter 5 Performance Goals and Evaluation
+- Performance Goals and Evaluation

-Chapter 6 Technical Requirements and Assurances
+- Technical Requirements and Assurances